 Whether your crash is minor or major, it leaves you frozen.
 That may be for a day, a week or even months.

-So, don’t beat yourself up if overwhelm has settled in yet again.
+But for the usual cycle of overwhelm, don’t beat yourself up.
 The worst thing you can do is ruminate and over-complicate things.
 The best thing?
 Keep it simple.
 And your very best friend is the humble to-do list.

 At it’s simplest, this time-tried productivity hack (for that is what it is!) needs no more than a pen and paper.
 Just the thought of a new notebook can make me smile and relax.
 It’s why memo pads remain our top stationery purchase.
 Just write the list and tick it off.
 Take it one step at a time.